 On February 4, 2016, UCF disclosed a breach of their network impacting the personal information of 63,000 individuals, both students and faculty.
-According to a university web page set up to inform affected individuals, the breach was discovered sometime in January, though the pending lawsuit states that administrators may have had knowledge of the event as early as December of 2015.
+According to a university web page set up to inform affected individuals, the UCF data breach was caused by a computer virus and discovered sometime in January — though the pending lawsuit states that administrators may have had knowledge of the event as early as December of 2015.

-In the wake of this security incident University President, John C. Hitt called for a comprehensive review of the university’s security practices.
+In the wake of this security incident, University President John C. Hitt called for a comprehensive review of the university’s security practices.
 UCF has established a dedicated webpage and call center line to answer questions relating to the incident.
-Impacted individuals can expect to receive a mailed notice in compliance with state data breach notification laws along with complimentary subscriptions to one year of credit monitoring and identity protection services.
+Impacted individuals received a mailed notice in compliance with state data breach notification laws along with complimentary subscriptions to one year of credit monitoring and identity protection services.

-In this webinar excerpt, see how Chris Schreiber, Information Security Officer for the University of Arizona uses BitSight to mitigate cyber risks.
+In this webinar excerpt, see how Chris Schreiber, Information Security Officer for the University of Arizona, uses BitSight to mitigate cyber risks: